The NASA astronaut who refused to shave his beard is searching for Atlantis

 The drone developers are looking to make improvements that allow the Little Ripper to work longer and more efficiently -- but they also want to make it smarter.

-The shark-finding technology, developed in conjunction with the University of Sydney, recently took out the national award for Artificial Intelligence Innovation of the Year.
-And the drone's applications are likely to extend further inland, too, with the team partnering with a development company in Sydney's north-west to enable it to deliver medical supplies and first aid.
+The shark-finding technology, developed in conjunction with the University of Sydney, recently took a national award for artificial intelligence innovation of the year.
+And the drone's applications are likely to extend further inland, too, with the team partnering with a development company in Sydney's northwest to enable it to deliver medical supplies and first aid.

-Juggling all of his responsibilities seems like an unenviable task, but Scully-Power seems used to it.
+Juggling all of his responsibilities could be an unenviable task, but Scully-Power seems used to it.

 But wherever he is tomorrow -- developing drones, helping build a space agency, searching for Atlantis -- Scully-Power's eyes will be wide open.